Seddryck/NBi/_documentation/compare-equivalence-resultsets.md

 ## system-under-test

 Let's start with the definition of your system-under-test.
-Since version 1.16, you've two options a query or a CSV file.
+Since version 1.16 (and the beginning of the support for the [syntax 2.0](../docs/syntax-2-0)), you've three options a query, a CSV file or an inline definition.

 ### Query
 You must create an xml element named *execution* under the element *system-under-test*.
 Inside this element *execution*, you must create another xml element named *query*.
 You can specify a connection string to this query or rely on the [default connection string](/docs/config-connection-strings).